mikestefanello/pagoda/README.md

 assert.Equal(t, "About", h1.Text())
 ```

-## Controller
+## Pages

-As previously mentioned, the `Controller` acts as a base for your routes, though it is optional.
-It stores the `Container` which houses all _Services_ (_dependencies_) but also a wide array of functionality aimed at allowing you to build complex responses with ease and consistency.

-### Page

-The `Page` is the major building block of your `Controller` responses.
-It is a _struct_ type located at `pkg/controller/page.go`.
+The `Page` is the major building block of your `Handler` responses.
+It is a _struct_ type located at `pkg/page/page.go`.
 The concept of the `Page` is that it provides a consistent structure for building responses and transmitting data and functionality to the templates.
+Pages are rendered with the `TemplateRenderer`.

 All example routes provided construct and _render_ a `Page`.
 It's recommended that you review both the `Page` and the example routes as they try to illustrate all included functionality.